kaltura/developer-platform-docs/documentation/player-portal/web/v2/api.md

 ### Player Life Cycle:

 * startUp
-The first command that registers the main proxys and main view mediator.
+The first command that registers the main proxies and main view mediator.
 Callback Args:
     Root of the application
 Legacy Only